Sequoya42/hugo/content/posts/reverse-fake-adobe-flash.md

 ```
 Pretty easy, right ?

-So eval basicly concatenates all arguments and then executes the result as a command.
+Eval basically concatenates all arguments and executes the result as a command.
 We don't want to install this Adware so we are going to replace the last `eval` by `echo` which only print out the script instead of running it: [`decrypted_enc.sh`](https://gist.github.com/oxynux/460e01bf0045524af8a3bced006cf1ad/90ccb26323a6abfd5f19dcce425cada627e76df5).

-Then `chmod +x decrypted_enc.sh` and then execute it.
+`chmod +x decrypted_enc.sh` and then execute it.

 We obtain this (spoiler it's again a bash script!
 Script-ception never end): [`final_decrypted_enc.sh`](https://gist.github.com/oxynux/98636477186b97834f8300ac80e6df8b/1b73f0d053a68fe12d2bca7b5b8cdc7f1102fdad).